This site is no longer active.

 The WEEA Digest

 The WEEA Digest is a free field-based journal of cutting-edge discussions about educational theory and research.
 It addresses a wide variety of educational topics from the perspective of equity and includes lists of recommended practical resources.
-See the WEEA website at www.edc.org/WomensEquity for a complete collection of issues or call the WEEA Equity Resource Center at 1-800-225-3088 to order print copies.
+See the WEEA website at www.edc.org/WomensEquity for a complete collection of issues.
 The issue commemorating the 25th anniversary of Title IX, "25 Years of Title IX: A Brief History," is included in this packet.

 Gender Equity for Educators, Parents, and Community